activeviam/mac/documentation/getting_started.md

 * On-heap memory analysis is currently not fully implemented.
 The application only sums the memory used by Chunks.
 Please directly refer to the JMX beans of your application or other analysis tools for a deeper investigation.

+## Planned Improvements

+- [ ] Display and use the consumed On-heap memory reported by the Memory Analysis.